 Work in progress can be found here

-I recently published in the Journal of Cultural Economics with Mallen 20 colleagues on the data analytics aspects of the issue and have signed a book contract with Routledge to deliver more of the research outcomes in future.
+I published in the Journal of Cultural Economics with Mallen 20 colleagues on the data analytics aspects of the issue and have signed a book contract with Routledge to deliver more of the research outcomes in future.

 I find the concept of known unknowns to be a really interesting and helpful concept in the context of this research.

 The key known unknown being the revenue to be generated from a film before it is made.
 All manner of devices, strategies, and sectoral organisation approaches are engaged in attempts to make this value more known.
 These include approaches to framing or putting boundaries through structural engineering of deal terms to the lower end of the spectrum, whilst retaining some access to the potentially unbounded upside of a hit film.